 Emergency Assistance

-St. Vincent de Paul Society St. John Neumann Conference
+St. Vincent de Paul

 The SVdP Conference at St. John Neumann is an outreach ministry of the parish that discerns ways to help families within the parish boundaries who are facing temporary emergency hardships.
-Funding of SVdP comes from generous parishioner support of the Poor Box, and member gifts.
-The Conference helps to keep people in their homes and provide them support in getting to work as they strive to improve their lifestyles.
+Funding of SVdP comes from generous parishioner support of the Poor Box and member gifts.
+The Conference helps to keep people in their homes and provides them support in getting to work as they strive to improve their lifestyles.
 Funds are available to keep the electricity and gas on and provide food and services that families need.
-An extra special gift of our Conference is one of our members who is bilingual, enabling us to help our growing Spanish-speaking population.
+An extra special gift of our Conference is one of our members who are bilingual, enabling us to help our growing Spanish-speaking population.

 Do you need help?
 Would you like to volunteer?
 Call us at 630-375-7746.

-Leave your name, address, phone number and a brief description of your need.
+Leave your name, address, phone number, and a brief description of your need.
 A volunteer from the conference will return your call.
 If you are not in our service area, we will willingly give you the best SVdP conference to call.

-Tri-Citites Salvation Army: 630-377-2769
+Tri-Cities Salvation Army: 630-377-2769

 The Salvation Army in the Tri-city area is pleased to be able to offer a wide variety of programs and services, including rent, utility, food assistance and more.
 Volunteer opportunities are also available.